 Interestingly, the novelization of Revenge of the Sith says that the duel between Yoda and the Emperor is exactly that, the personification of the Light vs. the Dark.
 Yoda, as wise as he was, led the Jedi Order into complacency and arrogance, and he has no chance against the Sith, who have been adapting and evolving for a millennium.
 But the tables have turned in RotJ.
 Now Palpatine is the blind, arrogant one who tries the same tactics to turn Luke as he used on Anakin two decades ago.
 Luke is the humble farmboy who has proven himself capable of adapting by turning Vader back to the Light Side, indirectly bringing balance to the Force.

-According to Legends continuity (as in it may or may not apply to the new one, it hasn't been confirmed) there was a more direct reason; Palpatine was using Battle Meditation to bolster his forces, and when he was distracted by the fight getting interested it threw his fleet and ground troops into confusion which the Rebels capitalized on.
-When he died their cohesion totally crumbled and they routed, which is why those hundreds of remaining Star Destroyers don't just stomp the remaining Rebel fleet.
+According to Legends continuity (as in it may or may not apply to the new one, it hasn't been confirmed) there was a more direct reason: Grand Admiral Nial Declann was using Battle Meditation to bolster Imperial forces.
+It's possible his Meditation was affected by the Emperor's distraction (since the fight was getting interesting) and it threw the fleet and ground troops into confusion which the Rebels capitalized on.
+When the Emperor died, Declann abandoned Battle Meditation to rush to his Lord's aid (and was promptly blown up along the way when the Death Star II exploded); Imperial cohesion totally crumbled and they routed, which is why those hundreds of remaining Star Destroyers don't just stomp the remaining Rebel fleet.

 Luke's lightsaber is modeled after Obi-Wan's, only with a green blade instead of blue.
 In The Phantom Menace, Qui-Gon Jinn, the Jedi Master who instructed Obi-Wan and discovered Anakin, is also shown using a green lightsaber.
 So, Luke has a lightsaber based upon the two Jedi masters in Anakin's life.
 And like Luke throughout this film, Qui-Gon fervently believes in Anakin's inner goodness as others as skeptical.